SembMarine expects losses to continue in Q4

-SINGAPORE (THE BUSINESS TIMES) - Sembcorp Marine (SembMarine) continued to incur losses for its fiscal third quarter ended Sept 30, 2020, with low overall business volume and execution delays, it said Wednesday morning (Nov 11) in a business update.
+Sembcorp Marine (SembMarine) continued to incur losses for its fiscal third quarter ending Sept 30, with low overall business volume and execution delays, it said yesterday in a business update.

-SembMarine "expects losses to continue into the fourth quarter", it added in the exchange filing.
-The group did not provide details on the level of losses incurred in Q3 or expected for Q4 in the business update.
+SembMarine "expects losses to continue into the fourth quarter", the group added in the exchange filing.
+It did not provide details on the level of losses incurred in the third quarter or expected for the fourth quarter.

-In July, SembMarine had reported a net loss of S$192.1 million for the first half of this year.
+In July, SembMarine had reported a net loss of $192.1 million for the first half of this year.

 In its business update, SembMarine said its Singapore yards began to resume production activities in early July, following the relaxation of Covid-19 measures.
 Its operating yard workforce, including sub-contractors, has since increased to almost full workforce levels.